 Our team at Trading Strategy Guides is working hard to develop the most comprehensive guide on different chart pattern strategies.
 In order to understand the psychology of a chart pattern, please start here: Chart Pattern Trading Strategy step-by-step Guide.

-The Bump and Run chart pattern is part of the same pattern category like the Triple Top Chart Pattern.
+The Bump and Run chart pattern is part of the same pattern category similar to the Triple Top Chart Pattern.

 What is Bump and Run Reversal?

 The first portion of the Bump and Run chart pattern represents an uptrend.
-The swing lows of the uptrend can be connected with a trendline and this is referred as the lead-in trendline.
+The swing lows of the uptrend can be connected with a trendline which is referred to as the lead-in trendline.